zonemaster/zonemaster/docs/public/specifications/tests/DNSQueryAndResponseDefaults.md

 ## Appendix A: UDP Message size setting in EDNS

-In non-DNSSEC messages the Zonemaster choice is to set the EDNS UDP Message size to 512 to prevent any firewalls from blocking a response to Zonemaster.
-This guarantees that the response is never larger than the non-EDNS limit, given that the remote server respects the setting.
+In non-DNSSEC messages the Zonemaster choice is to set the EDNS UDP Message size to 512 to prevent any firewalls from blocking a response.
+This guarantees that the response is never larger than the non-EDNS limit, assuming that the remote server respects the setting.

 In DNSSEC messages the Zonemaster choice is to set the EDNS UDP Message size to